-Preventive and Diagnostic Benefits (Select and Basic Plans)
+Preventive and Diagnostic Benefits (Basic and Select Plans)

-- 1. Routine oral examinations and cleanings, including periodontal cleanings, are not provided more than two (2) per benefit year.
-Note that periodontal cleanings are covered as a Basic Benefit and routine cleanings are covered as a Diagnostic and Preventive Benefit. - 2.
+- 1. Routine oral examinations and cleanings, including periodontal cleanings, are not provided more than two (2) per Benefit Plan Year.
+Note: Periodontal cleanings are covered as a Basic Restorative Benefit and routine cleanings are covered as a Preventive and Diagnostic Benefit. - 2.
 Full mouth x-rays or panographic x-rays will be provided when required by the Dentist, but not more than one x-ray each five (5) years will be paid by the Dental Plan. - 3.
-Bitewing x-rays are limited to two (2) per Benefit Year when provided to a Plan Participant under age eighteen (18) and one (1) per Benefit Year for a Plan Participant age eighteen (18) and over. - 4.
+Bitewing x-rays are limited to two (2) per Benefit Plan Year when provided to a Plan Participant under age eighteen (18) and one (1) per Benefit Plan Year for a Plan Participant age eighteen (18) and over. - 4.
 Space maintainers are limited to once per lifetime for anyone under age fourteen (14). - 5.
-Topical application of fluoride is limited to two (2) in any twelve (12) month period for anyone under age nineteen (19).

-- 6. Sealants are limited as follows: - i) They are available only to a Plan Participant through age fifteen (15). - ii) They are limited to application to permanent molars with no caries (decay), without restorations and with the occlusal surface intact. - iii) They do not include the repair or replacement of a sealant on any tooth within two (2) years of its application.
+Topical application of fluoride is limited to two (2) in any twelve (12) month period for anyone under age nineteen (19). - 6.
+Sealants are limited as follows: - i) They are available only to a Plan Participant through age fifteen (15). - ii) They are limited to application to permanent molars with no caries (decay), without restorations and with the occlusal surface intact. - iii) They do not include the repair or replacement of a sealant on any tooth within two (2) years of its application.

-Basic Benefits (Select Plan)
+Basic Restorative Benefits (Select Plan)

-The Dental Plan will not pay to replace an amalgam, synthetic porcelain or plastic fillings or prefabricated stainless steel restorations within twenty-four (24) months of treatment if the service is provided by the same Dentist.
+The Dental Plan will not pay to replace an amalgam, synthetic porcelain or plastic fillings or prefabricated stainless-steel restorations within twenty-four (24) months of treatment if the service is provided by the same Dentist.